 You can also adjust your carb or fat intake, depending on what your current diet is and how your body responds to reducing or increasing one of these macronutrients.

-With my own clients, I’ve found that some people lose fat better on a lower carb diet, others while lose it better on a lower fat diet.
+With my own clients, I’ve found that some people lose fat better on a lower carb diet, while others lose it better on a lower fat diet.
 The younger female clients who work out intensely seem to do best on a higher carbohydrate intake, whereas the older ones who are not as active tend to do better with a lower carbohydrate intake.
 Some of them stall in their progress on a low carb diet, and they start making progress again when they shift their diet to a higher carb/reduced fat intake, without a significant change to the total calorie intake.

 Remember: neither macronutrient is “bad” and neither should be avoided completely.
 There is a wide range of carb and fat intake levels that can support good health and sustainable fat loss.
 Every person is different, and you should be willing to experiment to find your ideal carb and fat balance.